-Applications will be processed at a meeting by mid-October (Arctic research - Climate change and sustainable arctic communities) and by the end of October (Independent green research) 2024.
+Applications will be processed at a meeting by mid-September 2024.
 Approximately two weeks after the expert committee has reached its decision, the applicant will be informed via e-grant whether the application has resulted in a grant or a rejection.